-DuPont's global corn, soybean and other seeds market share has risen steadily from around 15% in 2009 to 19.6% in 2012.
-We expect a continued increase in market share to roughly 21% by the end of the Trefis forecast period.
-The continued dominance of the Pioneer Hi-bred seed brand in the US corn and soybean seed market as well as the increasing consolidation of the US seed industry are key factors responsible for market share growth.
+DuPont's global corn, soybean, and other seeds market share stood at 14.4% in 2015.
+We expect the figure to increase to roughly 15.2% by the end of our forecast period.
+The continued dominance of the Pioneer Hi-bred seed brand in the U.S. corn and soybean seed market, as well as the increasing consolidation in the U.S. seed industry, are key factors responsible for market share growth.

-If market share increases to 30% by the end of the Trefis forecast period, there could be an upside of 10% to the Trefis price estimate.
+However, if market share increases to 20% by the end of our forecast period, there could be an upside of 10% to our price estimate.
 A higher-than-expected market share would depend on favorable conditions such as higher rates of consolidation in the industry as well as a higher sales expectation for the Pioneer seed brand.

 Agricultural science products EBITDA margins

-DuPont generates revenues by supplying high-performance materials and chemicals, electronic materials, high-performance coatings and agricultural products to industries and consumers worldwide.
-The company relies on its technological expertise and research & development to deliver products catered to market needs.
+DuPont generates revenues by supplying high-performance materials, electronic materials, high-performance coatings, and agricultural products to industries and consumers worldwide.
+The company relies on its technological expertise and research and development to deliver products catered to market needs.
 Most products manufactured by DuPont are used as raw materials in other industries, making it a predominantly B2B (business-to-business) based company (with the exception of agriculture and nutrition division which includes seeds and pesticides).

-We believe the performance and materials division and the agriculture and nutrition together make up the majority of DuPont's total value.
+Performance materials division and the agriculture & nutrition division together make up the majority of DuPont's total value.
 The key factors responsible for this are:

 Market size of Agricultural and Nutrition business

-Agriculture was one of the top performing segments of the company delivering sales of over $10.5 billion in 2012.
+Agriculture is one of the top performing segments of DuPont.
 The company did well in both seed and crop protection businesses and looks poised to take advantage of the macro trend of increasing global food consumption.
-Over the next decade, approximately one billion people are expected to be added in the middle class leading to growth in area harvested by 11% and global crop consumption by 22%.
-DuPont's product launches in this field (Drought optimum seeds, insect protection offering evolution) coupled with technology innovations (Advanced Supply Chain, Breeding and Pipeline) should help it capture a large share of this emerging market.
+Over the next decade, approximately one billion people are expected to be added to the middle class, leading to growth in the area harvested by 11% and global crop consumption by 22%.
+DuPont's product launches in this field such as drought optimum seeds and insect protection offering evolution, coupled with technology innovations should help it capture a large share of this emerging market.

-Higher margins and market share for agriculture and nutrition
+Higher margins and market share for agricultural science products

-EBITDA margins for the agriculture and nutrition based products are expected to reach 21% by the end of our forecast period.
-Market share for the division has also been consistently and stood at about 20% in 2012.
-It is expected to reach around 21% by the end of our forecast period.
-Growth in both margins and market share is primarily attributable to the success of Pioneer - DuPont's flagship seed brand.
-Pioneer also continues to deliver innovative products to the seed market, such as the Optimum AcreMax 1.
+We expect EBITDA margins for the agriculture and nutrition based products to be around 20.5% by the end of our forecast period.
+Market share for the division has been fairly consistent and stood at about 14.4% in 2014.
+Market share is expected to improve slightly going forward.
+Theg growth in both margins and market share is primarily attributable to the success of Pioneer - DuPont's flagship seed brand.
+Pioneer also continues to deliver innovative products to the seed market, such as the Optimum AcreMax 1 and AQUAMax.
 Increased consolidation in the seed industry is expected to increase gross margins as economies of scale are achieved.

 Protracted global slowdown could stall DuPont's growth in the near term

-The demand for chemicals and materials is strongly dependent on healthy macro-economic conditions such as GDP and industrial growth.
-The economic recession of 2008-09 had significant adverse impacts on DuPont, leading to a decline in revenues of over 13%.
-While the global economy has recovered from its low point during the recession of 2008-2009, we expect modest revenue growth rates for most of DuPont's divisions in the near term.
+The demand for performance materials is strongly dependent on healthy macro-economic conditions such as GDP and industrial growth.
+The economic recession of 2008-2009 had significant adverse impact on DuPont, leading to a 13% decline in revenues.
+Going forward we expect the segment to grow as global economic growth bounces back.
+The demand from automotive sector is expected to drive sales in the near term.

 Supply/demand shifting to emerging countries

-Developing markets, especially China present immense growth opportunities for specialty & electronic chemicals and coatings due to the high level of industrial growth in these nations.
-Sales revenues of the Chinese specialty chemicals market are expected to contribute over 20% of the global specialty market sales in 2012.
-Additionally, multi-billion dollar stimulus packages introduced by the Chinese government for developing infrastructure should boost specialty chemical demand for construction chemicals.
-With DuPont increasingly investing in R&D and customer support centers (such as the DuPont Automotive Center in Shanghai), we expect both demand and supply of DuPont key operating divisions to shift to emerging economies such as China, India and Brazil.
+Developing markets, especially China, present immense growth opportunities for specialty and electronic chemicals and coatings due to the high level of industrial growth in these nations.
+Additionally, multi-billion dollar stimulus packages introduced by the Chinese government for developing infrastructure, should boost specialty chemical demand for construction chemicals.
+With DuPont increasingly investing in R&D and customer support centers (such as the DuPont Automotive Center in Shanghai), we expect both demand and supply of DuPont key operating divisions to shift to emerging economies such as China, India, and Brazil.